 What is Electronic Data Interchange (EDI)?

-EDI (Electronic Data Interchange) is the technical term for standardized exchange of digital information between two parties via their ERP, accounting or billing system.
-The most common form is the e-invoice but you can also exchange orders, receipts, contracts and more.
+EDI (Electronic Data Interchange) is the technical term for the standardized exchange of digital information between two parties via their ERP, accounting or billing system.
+The most common form is the e-invoice, but you can also exchange orders, despatches, responses, catalogs, etc.

 EDI is not a global format.
-In Europe, a standard called Edifact is used, while the United States uses ANSI X12.
+For example, in Europe, a standard called Edifact is used, while the United States uses ANSI X12.

-Many different local formats and customizations have been developed, based on these standards, such as Svefaktura and Finvoice.
-The large variety of formats means that e-invoices often have to be converted, which in turn has made e-invoice management complex and expensive.
+Based on these standards, many local formats and customizations have been developed, such as Svefaktura and Finvoice.
+Unfortunately, the large variety of formats means that e-invoices often have to be converted, making e-invoice management complex and expensive.

-With the new European standard PEPPOL, e-invoicing will be easier as the public sector must comply with a new EU legislation, a driving force for their suppliers and other businesses to join.
+With the European standard Peppol, e-invoicing is more accessible with greater usability.
+The public sector must comply with EU legislation, which drives suppliers and other businesses to join.